dreamgrove/dreamgrove/content/feral/2020-01-14-Mythic+_Guide_Part_1.md

 Simming with “Dungeon Slice” for Mythic Plus

-## Other reading - for more info on all things talents, utility, gear, and more, check out the below two guides for an excellent write up on all things Feral.
+## Other reading

+**For more info on all things talents, utility, gear, and more, check out the below two guides for an excellent write up on all things Feral.**

 Guilty’s WoWhead guide on M+

 https://www.wowhead.com/guides/feral-druid-basic-mythic-plus-keystone-dungeons

 Wordup’s IcyVeins guide on M+

 https://www.icy-veins.com/wow/feral-druid-pve-dps-mythic-plus-tips

 ### Part 1 - Basics and pre-key set up